EinfachEli08/OmegaOS_Appearance/README.md

 A new Era of Desktop customization is arriving

-Appearance is the Desktop customizator for OmegaOS
+Appearance is the Desktop customization program for OmegaOS